MatoPlus/ProjectWitchCraft/README.md

 # Overview
 A bullet-hell style game powered by python2 and pygame.
-This project is initalily created from a culminating assignment in ICS3U.
+This project is initalily created for an original culminating assignment in ICS3U.

 # Dependencies
 + Python 2 (Originally made in python2 but can be executed in python3)